ANEM results database of the competition: Organizations with the most supported projects, but not the ones with the most funding received.

 - Zoran Nikolić PR, Agency for the Production of Radio and Television Programs Studio 101, Zaječar – 10 projects – 3,508,000

-The database was created based on published decisions regarding the allocation of funds, which were made available on the platform of the Unified Information System (JIS) of the Ministry of Information and Telecommunications.
+The database was created based on published decisions on the allocation of funds that were announced on the platform of the Unified Information System (JIS) of the Ministry of Information and Telecommunications.

-Currently, the database includes 1,755 projects and 654 organizations that have been co-financed by the Ministry, the Autonomous Province of Vojvodina, and local governments this year.
+Currently, the database contains 1,850 projects and 689 organizations that have been co-financed by the Ministry, the AP of Vojvodina, and local governments this year.

-The database will be updated once competitions are completed in eight more local governments.
-Among them are Bujanovac, Čačak, Vrbas, Preševo, Sjenica, Gadžin Han, Lazarevac, where the competition was canceled and no new one has been announced, and Surdulica, which has not yet announced a competition for 2025.
+The database will be updated when competitions in four more local governments are completed.
+These include BVrbas, Preševo, Gadžin Han, and Surdulica, which has not yet announced a competition for 2025.

-The database is sorted alphabetically by the names of project applicants, and searches can be conducted using filters based on their names.
+The database is sorted alphabetically by the names of the project applicants, and search is possible through filters by their names.

-The entire database is available online at THIS LINK.
+The complete database is available online at THIS LINK.

-The list of organizations that received the most financial resources in competitions for project co-financing of media content has been published at THIS LINK.
+The list of organizations that received the highest monetary funds in the competitions for project co-financing of media content has been published at THIS LINK.

-As a reminder, media and journalism associations (ANEM, UNS, NUNS, Lokal Pres, and the Association of Media) sent an official letter to the Ministry of Information and Telecommunications in August of this year, proposing changes to the project co-financing process for media content, which included a request to establish a database of media projects within the JIS that would be searchable by publishers and media at the national, provincial, and local levels for easier access and greater transparency of the process at all levels of government, as well as insight into the database of all supported projects through project co-financing.
-So far, there has been no response from the Ministry.
+As a reminder, media and journalism associations (ANEM, UNS, NUNS, Lokal Pres, and the Association of Media) submitted an official letter to the Ministry of Information and Telecommunications in August of this year with proposals for changes to the project co-financing process for media content, which, among other things, requested the establishment of a database of media projects within the JIS, searchable by publishers and media at the national, provincial, and local levels to ensure easier access and greater transparency of the process at all levels of government and insight into the database of all supported projects through project co-financing.
+No response has been received from the Ministry so far.

 The project of the Association of Independent Electronic Media "Participatory Monitoring of the Implementation of the Project Co-Financing Process" is supported by the Dutch Ministry of Foreign Affairs through the MATRA program.
 ANEM is solely responsible for the content, which does not necessarily reflect the official views of the Kingdom of the Netherlands.